bradallenfisher/dmd-course-materials/practice/rethinking_the_home.md

-# Open Dwelling
+# Dwelling on the future

+## Brief
 In their project, [United Micro Kingdoms (UmK): A Design Fiction](http://www.unitedmicrokingdoms.org/), Dunne and Raby explore the value systems of fictional cultures and their built environments.
+These societies, while invented, are framed in such a way that has the viewer trying to self categorize their own value systems.

 In this activity, you will imagine the design needs of a dwelling for a fictional.
 Describe the attributes and function of the dwelling and it's surroundings along with the attributes and values of the people who reside there.

 ## Learning resources
 ### Readings

 ## Project management
+First Diamond.

 ## Steps